Basiiic/BasicHud/README.md

 - if your hud/assets are in here and you dont want it in this just lmk i'll take it out :steamhappy:

-- only tested on windows 10 and 11, 1920 x 1080. other resolutions and OS's are unsupported.
+- only tested on windows 10 and 11, 1920 x 1080. other resolutions and OS's are unsupported if they dont work

 - please install fonts inside of resource/fonts and resource/scheme/fonts so the huds fonts work